Omens In The Sky

 Premonitory Flocks

-Special priests named augurs formulated previsions for individuals, companies, and even governments, based on the height, direction and size of the bird or flock examined.
+Special priests named augurs formulated provisions for individuals, companies, and even governments, based on the height, direction and size of the bird or flock examined.

 Then the augur would trace a square on the ground and from there he would observe at length the phenomenon before releasing the prevision.